productiveio/declarative-pdf/README.md

       format: 'a0' | 'a1' | 'a2' | 'a3' | 'a4' | 'a5' | 'a6' | 'letter' | 'legal' | 'tabloid' | 'ledger'; // default is 'a4'
     }
   | {
+      ppi: number; // a number of pixels per inch, ranging from 18 to 42_000, default is 72
       width: number; // a width of the page in pixels, ranging from 1 to 420_000, default is 595
       height: number; // a height of the page in pixels, ranging from 1 to 420_000, default is 842 };